 We are not able to accommodate pets.

-We have no facilities to support self-guided retreats.
+We have no facilities to support self-guided, personal retreats.

 The monastery is supported entirely by voluntary donations and, in keeping with our tradition, there is no obligatory charge for anything at Bodhinyanarama.
 Each person considers how best they can contribute to the needs of maintaining the monastery, while at the same time developing good qualities within themselves.
 The kitchen steward does no grocery shopping, so guests may want to check before they arrive if they want to bring something

 Please also read the section on Monastic Etiquette

 First-time visits are generally limited to a minimum of three nights and a maximum of one week.
 For those who have previously spent time with our community or people coming from overseas, it is possible to arrange a longer stay.